sparkflows/sparkflows-docs/docs/tutorials/end-to-end/price-elasticity/data-modeling.rst

-Data Modelling Price Elasticity
+Data Modelling - Price Elasticity
 =================================

-This tutorial will cover how to clean data related to book sales.
-The data has been taken from Kaggle courtesy of the BookCrossing project.
+This tutorial will cover how to model price elasticity using an example sales data.
+The data has been taken from Kaggle courtesy of Assert Solutions.

 .. contents::
    :depth: 2